ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 19. Language Screenshot
 20. Language Screenshot
 == Changelog ==
 available [new beta version](//slangji.wordpress.com/wp-missed-schedule-beta/) with code totally rewrited that applies innovative method for interval of checking with lowest load server.
 This plugin patched an important unfixed issue since WordPress 2.5+ to date because Missed Schedule is Bug!
-All previous versions, before latest stable, are deprecated, no longer supported, and your distribution files silenty updated: please re-download or re-install it, based on build date, rather on version! - Build 2015-12-31 - Stable Tags Branche 2014 - [no support is provided on WordPress.org forum](//wordpress.org/plugins/wp-missed-schedule/other_notes/) Version 2014.1231.2015.4
+All previous versions, before latest stable, are deprecated, no longer supported, and your distribution files silenty updated: please re-download or re-install it, based on build date, rather on version! - Build 2016-01-06 - Tags Branche 2014 - [no support is provided on WordPress.org forum](//wordpress.org/plugins/wp-missed-schedule/other_notes/) Version 2014.1231.2016.0

 <a href="//slangji.wordpress.com/wp-missed-schedule-pro/" title="Upgrade to WP Missed Schedule Pro Version">Upgrade to Pro Version</a> | <a href="//slangji.wordpress.com/wp-missed-schedule-beta/" title="WP Missed Schedule Beta Version">Beta</a> | <a href="//slangji.wordpress.com/wp-missed-schedule-gold/" title="WP Missed Schedule Gold Version">Gold</a> | <a href="//slangji.wordpress.com/premium-support/" title="Premium Support Free of Charge">Support</a> | <a href="//github.com/sLaNGjI/" title="Bug Reports">GitHub</a> | <a href="http://web.archive.org/web/20140716010606/http://secunia.com/advisories/product/51113/" title="Secunia Certified Zero Advisories and Vulnerabilities">Secunia</a>
 `
-238.000+ Downloads and 70.000+ Active Installs
+246.000+ Downloads and 70.000+ Active Installs

 A Special Thanks to all who have installed it!
 `